Shubham-8787269/new-project/README.md

+Features (Livewire Based)
-- 🧑‍💼 Admin & User Registration/Login
+🧑‍💼 Admin & User Registration/Login

-- 🗂️ Separate Dashboards (currently only Admin dashboard active)
+🗂️ Separate Dashboards

+Currently only Admin Dashboard is active.

+🛠️ Livewire-Powered UI Components

+Real-time updates using wire:poll for latest posts & comments

+Instant replies without full page reload

-- 📬 Admin can create posts (title, content, image)
+📬 Admin Capabilities

+Can create posts with Title, Content, and Image

+📰 Public Post Visibility

-- 📰 Posts visible to all users on the welcome page
+All posts are visible to users on the welcome page

-- 💬 Authenticated users can:
+💬 Authenticated Users Can:

-  - Comment on posts
+Comment on any post

-  - Reply to comments
+Reply to comments

-  - Reply on replies (multi-level)
+Reply on replies (supports multi-level nested replies, up to 3 levels)

+📌 Reply Forms

+Toggle on-click and retain visibility state (Livewire-compatible)

 ---